Eating Well for Digestive Health

 High-fiber foods, such as fruits, vegetables, and whole, grains prevent constipation.
 Too many low-fiber foods, such as cheese, eggs, and meat, can cause it.
-Aim to get 25 grams to 35 grams of fiber in your diet each day.
-Some high-fiber cereals offer more than half that amount in just 1 serving.
+Aim to get 25 to 35 grams of fiber in your diet each day.
+Some high-fiber cereals offer more than half that amount in just one serving.

 Not getting enough fluids is another cause of constipation, but some fluids are better than others.
 Your best bet is to drink water.
 Caffeine, colas, and alcoholic beverages can actually dehydrate you and make constipation worse.

-In rare instances, constipation may be due to a serious problem such as colon cancer, especially in people over 50 years of age.
+In rare instances, constipation may be due to a serious problem, such as colon cancer, especially in people over 50 years of age.

 More eating tips for better digestion

 No matter what your digestive health issues are, you’ll probably benefit from choosing whole foods over processed foods.
 Processed foods are foods that have been changed by food companies before you eat them.
 Whole foods are foods that are eaten in their natural state, like that shiny apple or juicy tomato.

 Processed foods often have a lot of added (and unwanted) fat, sugar, and salt.
 A lot of their original nutrients may be lost as well.
 For instance, whole grains have their outer shells removed to become processed grains, such as white flour.
 As a rule, whole foods are better for your digestive health and your overall health.
 Here are simple swaps to make: